Isyohan/ProjetM2WeakSignals/README.md

 SG_Notebook is a notebook using a Squid Game dataset (tweets_v8.csv)

-BTC_Notebook is about the Bitcoin price along with a data set with a dataset of tweet about bitcoin (Bitcoin_tweets.csv & Bitcoin_tweets_clean.csv)
+BTC_Notebook is about the Bitcoin price along with a dataset of tweet about bitcoin (Bitcoin_tweets.csv & Bitcoin_tweets_clean.csv)